RohanSirr/encrypted-file-project/README.md

 🛡️ Security & Best Practices

-The encryption key file is not pushed to GitHub
+Encryption key file is never pushed to GitHub

 .gitignore is used to exclude sensitive runtime files

-Designed to work only inside a controlled test directory
+Designed to run only inside a controlled test directory

-No system files are modified
+No system or OS files are modified

-🧪 Educational Concepts Covered
+🧪 Concepts Covered

-File-level encryption & decryption
+File-level encryption and decryption

 Symmetric cryptography (Fernet)

-Key generation & management
+Key generation and management

 Authentication logic